 There are many other types of massage therapy that may also provide some symptomatic relief.

 This is an ancient practice by which a person learns to be present in the moment, allowing them to become more relaxed, and peaceful.
 It helps to slow the mind and be more kind and gentle to yourself.
-It is seen by researchers to be one of the most effective forms of stress reduction and has been shown to relieve biological markers of stress (9).
+It is seen by researchers to be one of the most effective forms of stress reduction and has been shown to relieve biological markers of stress.

 Meditation encourages a gradual release of all thoughts and feelings.
 There are a number of different forms of meditation including transcendental meditation and mindfulness.

-It provides the individual with a number of health benefits including stress reduction, relieving anxiety, depression and also reduction in pain (10).
+It provides the individual with a number of health benefits including stress reduction, relieving anxiety, depression and also reduction in pain (A. Bowling.
+Complementary and alternative medicine and Multiple Sclerosis second edition.
+Demos.
+New York.
+2007.
+Accessed November 2020).

 Training helps people to become more aware of their thoughts, feelings and body sensations so that instead of being overwhelmed by them, they’re better able to manage them.

 Practising mindfulness can give more insight into emotions, boost attention and concentration, and improve relationships.

-It is recommended by NICE that health professionals consider mindfulness as a way of treating MS-related fatigue (12).
-It is also recommended as a preventative practice for people with experience of recurrent depression (13).
+It is recommended by NICE that health professionals consider mindfulness as a way of treating MS-related fatigue.
+It is also recommended as a preventative practice for people with experience of recurrent depression.

 If you feel that you may benefit from attending a mindfulness course, please speak to your GP in the first instance about a referral.